cytoscape/cytoscape-manual/docs/Linkout.md

 <a id="adding_and_removing_links"> </a>
 ## Adding and Removing Links

-The default links are defined in a `linkout.props` file contained inside the Linkout JAR bundle under the framework/system/org/cytoscape/linkout-impl subdirectory of the Cytoscape installation.
-These links are normal Java properties and can be edited by going to **Edit → Preferences → Properties...** and selecting linkout from the box (shown below).
-Linkouts can be modified, added or removed using this dialog; however, note that the modifications would not be stored in the file.
-To change a URL permanently, you would need to edit the linkout.props file directly.
+The default links are defined in a `linkout.props` file contained in the [CytoscapeConfiguration directory](http://manual.cytoscape.org/en/3.4.0/Launching_Cytoscape.html?highlight=cytoscapeconfiguration#downloading-and-installing).
+These links are normal Java properties and can be edited by using the Cytoscape Configuration Editor (**Edit → Preferences → Properties...**) and selecting *linkout* from the box (shown below).

 ![Figure2\_linkout26.png](_static/images/Linkout/Figure2_linkout26.png)